Swiss November 30 vote: civic duty for all and an inheritance tax for the rich

 Inheritance tax expected to be rejected

 The second issue the Swiss are voting on this weekend is an initiative aiming to finance measures against climate change through a new tax.
-Concretely the initiative committee around the youth section of the left-wing Social Democratic Party intends to raise a 50% tax to be levied whenever someone bequeaths or gifts more than CHF50 million ($63 million) to their descendants.
+Concretely the initiative committee around the youth section of the left-wing Social Democratic Party intends to raise a 50% tax to be levied whenever someone bequeaths or gifts more than CHF50 million ($63 million).
 The tax would be payable only on the amount exceeding CHF50 million.

 The estimates on additional tax income differ.
 The initiators expect an additional CHF6 billion in tax revenue to be invested in climate measures if their proposal is accepted.
 Opponents estimate an additional tax income of CHF2.5 billion to CHF5 billion – if the rich stay in Switzerland.
 In case of a relocation of the super-rich and entrepreneurs, the outcome could even be a lower tax income, the opponents warn.